EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/faq.md

 ### How does the CFW work?
 The CFW contains of two parts:
 1. The Custom-Firmware, which alters the original firmware to boot from microsd.
-It needs to be flashed instead of the orignal firmware.
+It needs to be flashed instead of the original firmware.
 This part does not contain any custom software, its just allows you to boot from microsd.
 You will have to do this only once.
 2. The CFW-Files, which contains the custom software.
 You will have to install them onto your microsd-card after you completed step 1.
 You can modify this part easily by changing the files on the microsd.

 ### Does the CFW contain a RTSP-Server?